vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 ##### Exercise 1
 In this exercises we will create a small bash script, run it locally, then submit it as a job to Slurm using sbatch, and compare the results.
+We are going to create a file and add contents to it using the cat command.
+To close the file please press CTRL and D key together.
+If you are familiar with text file editors like vi or emacs you can use that.

 ```
 mkdir testDir